 |Additional Funds – 3 months (11)||$10,000 – $20,000||As Incurred||As Incurred|

-1. We describe the initial franchise fees in Item 5 including the manner in which fees are calculated under the Development Rights Rider.
+We describe the initial franchise fees in Item 5 including how fees are calculated under the Development Rights Rider.
 No separate investment is required when you sign the Development Rights Rider.

-2. A Your Pie Restaurant occupies approximately 1,750 to 2,700 square feet of space.
+A Restaurant occupies approximately 2,100 to 3,000 square feet of space.
 Rent depends on geographic location, size, local rental rates, businesses in the area, site profile, and other factors and could be considerably higher in large metropolitan areas.
-Your Pie Restaurants can be located in strip shopping centers, free-standing units, and other venues in downtown commercial areas and in residential areas.
+Restaurants can be in strip shopping centers, free-standing units, and other venues in downtown commercial areas and in residential areas.
 We anticipate that you will rent the Restaurant’s premises.
 It is possible, however, that you might choose to buy, rather than rent, real estate on which a building suitable for the Restaurant already is constructed or could be constructed.
 Real estate costs depend on location, size, visibility, economic conditions, accessibility, competitive market conditions, and the type of ownership interest you are buying.
 Because of the numerous variables that affect the value of a particular piece of real estate, this initial investment table does not reflect the potential cost of real estate.

-4. These amounts are for new equipment for the Restaurant, including ovens, refrigerators, freezers, small wares, stereo system, televisions, tables, chairs, and millwork.
+These amounts are for new equipment for the Restaurant, including ovens, refrigerators, freezers, small wares, stereo system, security system, televisions, tables, chairs, and millwork.

 The estimate includes the costs and expenses you will incur to obtain legal counsel to assist you with obtaining your business licenses and permits from state and local authorities.
 You must sell beer and wine at your Restaurant and you will need any required license to sell alcoholic beverage at your Restaurant (“Alcoholic Beverage Licenses”).
-The types of Alcoholic Beverage Licenses you need and the amount necessary to obtain the Alcoholic Beverage Licenses, will vary widely among municipalities and will depend on the local governing authority involved.
-This estimate as it relates to Alcoholic Beverage Licenses is based solely on Lineage’s experience with Alcoholic Beverage Licenses for the Your Pie Restaurants they have developed in Georgia.
+The types of Alcoholic Beverage Licenses you need and the amount necessary to obtain the Alcoholic Beverage Licenses will vary widely among municipalities and will depend on the local governing authority involved.
+This estimate as it relates to Alcoholic Beverage Licenses is based solely on Restaurants developed by certain of our founder and his affiliates in Georgia.
 The costs for Alcoholic Beverage Licenses in your state and municipality may be much higher.
 You will need to research the Alcoholic Beverage Licenses you will need and factor that into your initial investment.

-9. This is the maximum required amount you must spend on grand opening marketing for your Restaurant.
-Grand opening advertising takes place shortly before the opening of your Restaurant and for 60 days after or such other period as we may designate.
+This is the minimum required amount you must spend on grand opening marketing for your Restaurant.
+Grand opening advertising takes place shortly before the opening of your Restaurant and for 60 days thereafter or such other period as we may designate.